sethreidnz/react-introduction-tutorial/07-Basic-Routing.md

 git checkout step-7-1
 ```

-I could create a new file `src/route.js` and defined a route configuration and exported it as the default export.
+I have created a new file `src/route.js` and defined a route configuration and exported it as the default export.

 ``` javascript